WyTiKu/ITGS/REPORT.md

 ![](Images/CreateGrid.png)

-   3. Under the Tool shelf Tab, under Add Grid, change the values of “X subdivisions” and “Y subdivisions” to AAA
+   3. Under the Tool shelf Tab, under Add Grid, change the values of “X subdivisions” and “Y subdivisions” to values according to the resolution of the heigthmap image.
+For example the resolution of the still example’s original heightmap is 2056 x 1370.
+Divide both values by 2, and enter the final values into the two boxes.
+2056 ÷ 2 = 1028 and 1370 ÷ 2 = 685, so enter “1028” into x subdivisions and “685” into Y subdivisions.
+If the image is large, these amount of subdivisions may be difficult for certain computers and may be lowered.

    *(The Toolshelf tab is typically open by default and can be found on the left side of the screen.
 If it is not open, press **T** on the keyboard to open or close it while the mouse hovers anywhere over the 3D viewport.)*